zeal2211/fetch-backend/README.md

 Example Response:
 {"points": 28}

-## Test Cases
+## Running Tests

-If you want to run the test cases, you will need to install python and in a different terminal put the following commands:
+To run the test cases, you will need to have Python installed.
+Open a seperate terminal and run the following commands:

 ```
 pip install requirements.txt